 Switzerland participated successfully in the European programmes through bilateral agreements between 2004 and 2013.
 The awarding of a FET Flagship project to the Federal Institute of Technology Lausanne (the Human Brain Project) is only one example among others that illustrates the integration of Swiss research within these programmes.
 The association of Switzerland provided the opportunity to over 4000 Swiss research groups and companies to participate in projects financed by FP7.
 It also allowed Switzerland to participate in the project management board which shapes all the projects.
 Between 2007 – 2013, Switzerland contributed almost CHF 2 billion.

 Current Swiss participation to “Horizon 2020”

-After the Swiss people’s acceptance of the popular initiative “Against mass immigration” on Febrary 9th 2014, the status of researchers in Switzerland in the program “Horizon 2020” has changed.
-On September 15th 2014, provided that a partial association agreement between Switzerland and the EU is signed, Switzerland will have the following status:
+After the Swiss people’s acceptance of the popular initiative “Against mass immigration” on February 9th 2014, the status of researchers in Switzerland in the program “Horizon 2020” has changed.
+Between September 15th 2014 and December 31st, after signing a partial association agreement between Switzerland and the EU, Switzerland had the following status: